-IPSec Security Method This group of fields is a must for IPSec Tunnels and L2TP with IPSec Policy.
+IPSec Security Method This group of fields is a must for IPSec Tunnels and L2TP with but not be encrypted.

-Medium Authentication Header (AH) means data will be

-authenticated, but not be encrypted.
 By default, this option is active.

+IPSec Policy.

+Medium Authentication Header (AH) means data will be authenticated, but not be encrypted.
+By default, this entire is active.

 High (ESP-Encapsulating Security Payload)- means payload (data) will be encrypted and authenticated.
-Select from below:

-\boldsymbol{DES} without Authentication -Use DES encryption algorithm and not apply any authentication scheme.
+Select from below: DES without Authentication -Use DES encryption algorithm and not apply any authentication scheme.